vatnz-dev/sops/docs/aerodromes/Procedural/nzns.md

 ### STAR Clearance for NZWN & NZWB

-As the flight time between Wellington, Nelson and Woodbourne (Blenheim) is so short, and to reduce pilot and controller workload, the controller shall include a STAR clearance for their destination in their departure clearance.
+As the flight time from Nelson to Wellington and Woodbourne (Blenheim) is so short, and to reduce pilot and controller workload, the controller shall include a STAR clearance for their destination in their departure clearance.

-If online, Delivery or Tower shall confirm the STAR with Wellington TMA prior to passing it on to aircraft.
+If online, Delivery or Tower shall coordinate with Wellington TMA to confirm the STAR prior to passing it on to aircraft.

 !!! example "Clearance to Wellington"
     **Nelson Tower**: *"ANZ524L, Cleared Wellington 2 via SIMZI8A arrival at 11,000ft, LUSRA 2P departure, Squawk 5021"*